a-r-t/SER-225-Game-RPG/docs/GameEngine/GameEngineSubSections/game-loop.md

 ## What code belongs in the draw cycle?
 Any code that is explicitly rendering ("painting") a graphic (usually an image) to the JPanel belongs in the `draw` section.
 Each iteration of the game loop will force the game to "repaint" itself, meaning all graphics on the screen are updated (even if they haven't moved since the previous cycle).
-This means that any changes to the "flagManager" of the graphics (such as if a new image needs to be rendered or an existing image has moved) are immediately updated on screen.
+This means that any changes to the "state" of the graphics (such as if a new image needs to be rendered or an existing image has moved) are immediately updated on screen.

 Anywhere in the codebase you see a `draw` method, and you will see it in nearly every class, it is where graphics are being